Disentangled Wasserstein Autoencoder for T-Cell Receptor Engineering: Extended Results

-We obtain the $\bz_f$ and $\bz_s$ embeddings of the training set from the trained model and use t-SNE \citep{van2008visualizing} for visualization.
-Fig. \ref{fig:res_emb}A shows that for each peptide, the binding and non-binding TCRs can be well separated by $\bz_f$ but not $\bz_s$ (more examples in Extended Data Fig. S2).
-There are cases where the true positives are not separable from the true negatives using $\bz_f$, but there is still clear separation between the predicted positives (by the function classifier $\Psi$) and the predicted negatives.
+We show extended $\bz_f$ and $\bz_s$ T-SNE patterns in Fig. \ref{fig:emb_full}, colored by the ground truth label as well as the predicted label.
+For the well-classified peptides, there is a clear separation of positives and negatives in the $\bz_f$ space but not $\bz_s$.
+There are cases where the true positives are not separable from the true negatives using $\bz_f$, but the predicted positives and the predicted negatives (by the function classifier $\Psi$) are still separated.
 We consider the latter as a problem with data quality and classification accuracy, not embedding.

-As a result of the Wasserstein loss constraint, we would expect all dimensions to be uncorrelated.
-However, the auxiliary functional classifier would have an adverse effect that drives the dimensions of $\bz_f$ to become correlated.
-Still, there is minimal correlation between $\bz_f$ and $\bz_s$ (Fig. \ref{fig:res_emb}B) and most dimensions are approximately Gaussian (Extended Data Fig. S3A).
-For a model trained without the Wasserstein loss (Wass-), Fig. \ref{fig:res_emb}C shows an example where $\bz_s$ has less regularized shape (Extended Data Fig. S3B) and that positive samples tend to form small distinct clusters, indicating $\bz_s$ would contain more functional information without the Wasserstein loss.
-More specifically, we show that by replacing $z_f$ with random values, TCRs generated by the Wass- model retains more binding information compared to the full model (Wass+; Extended Data Fig. S6A and B).
-This further shows that Wasserstein loss could facilitate the disentanglement of the embedding space.

-We then tested the reconstruction quality using different embeddings.
-As shown in Table \ref{tab:recon}, the reconstruction accuracy is the highest when both $(\bz_f, \bz_s)$ are provided.
-Using randomly shuffled $\bz_f$ makes the accuracy much lower, but still well above when both $\bz_f$ and $\bz_s$ are randomly shuffled ("fully random").
-This implies that the embedding space is properly disentangled as intended: $\bz_f$ and $\bz_s$ each encodes separate parts of the structural patterns, and both are required for faithful reconstruction.
+Meanwhile, the classifier shows consistent performance over the peptides across random seeds with (Fig. \ref{fig:cls_random}, left) and without (Fig. \ref{fig:cls_random}, right) the Wasserstein loss.

+As a result of the Wasserstein loss, the distribution of the embedding space is closer to a multivariate Gaussian (Fig. \ref{fig:gaussian}A. It becomes less regularized without the Wasserstein loss (Fig. \ref{fig:gaussian}B).
+Contrary to $\bz_f$ (Fig. \ref{fig:res_emb}B in the main text), the T-SNE of $\bz_s$ and first-layer embedding of the encoder for the positive samples cannot distinguish the binding targets from each other (Fig. \ref{fig:seq_compare}A).